-The Colombian Andes system is composed of three parallel mountain chains (Cordilleras).
-These ranges, which trend generally north and south are known as the Occidental (western), Central (middle) and Oriental (eastern).
+The Colombian Andes system comprises three parallel mountain chains (Cordilleras).
+These ranges, which trend generally north and south, are known as the Occidental (western), Central (middle), and Oriental (eastern).

 The Ecuadorian Andes

-The Ecuadorian Andes mountain system is essentially a 600 km- (375 mi-) long narrow plateau, bordered by primarily two parallel chains that contain numerous volcanoes.
-Several transversal mountain spurs, known as nudos, cut across the plateau.
+The Ecuadorian Andes mountain system is a 600 km (375 mi) narrow plateau bordered primarily by parallel chains containing numerous volcanoes.
+In addition, several transversal mountain spurs, known as nudos, cut across the plateau.